$27.5 Million and Counting: Ohio Mesothelioma Verdicts

 Filing Deadlines

 These deadlines are strictly enforced.
-The discovery rule in Ohio means the clock starts when the person knew or should have known about their diagnosis and its connection to asbestos exposure.
 Ohio’s two-year window is shorter than the three years allowed in neighboring Michigan and Wisconsin.
-Given the time required to investigate exposure history, identify defendants, and prepare claims, families should consult an attorney as early as possible after diagnosis.
+Given the time required to investigate exposure history, identify defendants, and prepare claims, families often consult an attorney soon after diagnosis.

 Beyond Verdicts: Trust Funds and Settlements